Casamance conflict: 2020s

 From May to June 2021, the Senegalese military launched another counter-insurgency operation, this time in the area around Badème.
 Its aim was to close the border to Guinea-Bissau for the rebels and reduce wood as well as drug smuggling, and the army claimed to have captured several MFDC posts and bases.
 In January 2022, MFDC rebels attacked Senegalese soldiers operating as part of the ECOWAS mission in the Gambia, killing four and capturing seven.
 Though the prisoners were later released, the Senegalese military took this incident as reason for launching an operation against the Sadio faction which operated at the Senegalese-Gambian border.
 The offensive started on 13 March 2022, and caused 6,000 civilians to flee across the border into the Gambia.

 In early August 2022, Caesar Badiatte signed a peace deal with the Senegalese government following mediation by Guinea-Bissau's President Umaro Sissoco Embaló.
 Though Badiatte only agreed on behalf of his faction, the government expressed hope that other MFDC groups would join the agreement.
+On 16 January 2023, the Senegalese military clashed with MFDC rebels near Bignona during an operation to disrupt rebel attempts to set up new bases at the Gambian border.
+One soldier was killed and four wounded.
+The military continued anti-insurgent sweeps at the border over the next months.
+In May 2023, Fatoma Coly's forces -about 250 fighters- surrendered, with President Macky Sall's government subsequently organizing their reintegration into civil society.
+In December 2023, four soldiers were killed when their vehicle hit a rebel anti-tank mine in the Bignona area.
+In February 2024, heavy protests erupted in Casamance over the delay of the next presidential election; clashes between protestors and security forces resulted in at least three deaths.

+On 25 February 2025, Senegalese Prime Minister Ousmane Sonko declared that he had reached an agreement with MFDC elements to end the conflict following talks hosted and mediated by Guinea-Bissau.
+Similar to the 2022 deal, the agreement was signed between the Senegalese government and the Badiatte faction, with latter agreeing to disarm.
+In contrast, the MFDC's Sadio faction did not agree to the deal.